-Page updated September 2023 by Dr Sheila Strover (Clinical Editor)
+Page updated March 2024 by Dr Sheila Strover (Clinical Editor)

-Pain experienced in the front of the knee may be a result of local alignment issues, such as -
+Pain may of course also be a result of local issues, such as -

-- tight structures at the side of the kneecap causing it to tilt, eg tight lateral retinaculum
+- tight structures at the side of the kneecap causing it to tilt, eg a tight lateral retinaculum

 - a synovial plica being nipped between patella and femur